mongodb-utils/mongodb-next/README.md

 what I consider ideal.
 As Christian is [refactoring the driver](https://github.com/christkv/mongodb-core), this may, in the future, be an alternative API.

+## Compatibility

+This library uses promises extensively.
+Currently, it uses [bluebird](https://github.com/petkaantonov/bluebird), but it will eventually switch to native promises.

+This library also only supports MongoDB 2.6+, but most commands will still work with MongoDB 2.4 and any MongoDB driver that shims various 2.6 commands for 2.4.

 ## API

 ```js